 The following topics provide information on recent updates to the plugin.

 Version 3.3.2 of the plugin includes a mandatory upgrade to Google ReCaptcha v2, which is now required to process transactions using the plug-in.
-See Configure The WooCommerce Plugin, below, for more information on setting up ReCaptcha.
+See Configuring The WooCommerce Plugin for more information on setting up ReCaptcha.

 If you allow your customers to save their payment information, or if use recurring payments for subscription plans, you should update to version 3.2.13 (or later) at your earliest convenience.
 With this update, applicable transactions using stored profiles will include the necessary data for compliance with this mandate.

 Version 3.2.12 of the plugin adds a built-in Google ReCaptcha option, allowing you to add ReCaptcha fraud prevention to your payment form without integrating a standalone plugin.